prisma/prisma1/docs/1.8/04-Reference/02-Service-Configuration/03-Data-Model/01-Data-Modelling-(SDL).md

 ### Default value

-You can set a default value for scalar fields.
+You can set a default value for non-list scalar fields.
 The value will be taken for new nodes when no value was supplied during creation.

 To specify a default value for a field, you can use the `@default` directive: